Saving Our Early Intervention Service For Children With Disabilities

 Many early childhood services are at risk of closing down as they are unable to maintain the financial commitment to their services.
-These include childcare services (baby-sitting), kindergartens and, more importantly, centers that conduct early intervention programs (EIPs) for children with disabilities.
+These include childcare services (baby-sitting), kindergartens and, more importantly, centres that conduct early intervention programmes (EIPs) for children with disabilities.

-Centers often depend on donations from the public to keep such vital services alive.
-Some centers have received assistance from the Perkeso Wage Subsidy Assistance (3 months) but this is inadequate to tide them over long term.
-There was an announcement of support under the National Economic Recovery Plan (PENJANA) disbursed by the Department of Social Welfare but this will not reach most EIP centers.
-Hence many centers have not received any financial support or fees for the last few months and some have not been able to pay their staff.
+There was an announcement of support under the National Economic Recovery Plan (PENJANA) disbursed by the Department of Social Welfare but this will not reach most EIP centres.
+Hence, many centres have not received any financial support or fees for the last few months and some have not been able to pay their staff.

 Attempts have been made by the National Early Childhood Intervention Council (NECIC), in partnership with UNICEF, to provide early intervention services online.
 While useful, there are many challenges for the provider and end-user of such services.
 It cannot, in the short term, replace face-to-face services that are required to engage children with disabilities.

-Children with disabilities are a marginalized group and struggle to gain societal acceptance (inclusion) and obtain adequate services and intervention.
-Even before COVID-19, EIP services in Malaysia were grossly inadequate and insufficient to meet the needs of the 10-15% of all children who have disabilities; especially so in rural communities and for poor households.
+Children with disabilities are a marginalised group and struggle to gain societal acceptance (inclusion) and obtain adequate services and intervention.
+Even before Covid-19, EIP services in Malaysia were grossly inadequate and insufficient to meet the needs of the 10-15% of all children who have disabilities; especially so in rural communities and for poor households.

-COVID-19 has made this struggle even harder.
+Covid-19 has made this struggle even harder.
 Our fear is not merely a disruption of early intervention services for children, but a loss of existing services.
-The Government must recognize that some EIP centers will close down, unless they receive financial support.
+The government must recognise that some EIP centres will close down, unless they receive financial support.
 We also must not lose the existing EIP workers and staff who are already trained and are critical to keep these services running.

-Remember that the cost of running these services will go up as, due to COVID-19, there will be a need to have smaller child-to-staff ratios, hence extend hours for staff and decrease enrollment.
-Funding is also required for sanitizing practices and staff use of masks and personal protective equipment (especially for occupational therapists and physiotherapists who need physical contact to conduct the therapy).
+Remember that the cost of running these services will go up as, due to Covid-19, there will be a need to have smaller child-to-staff ratios, hence extend hours for staff and decrease enrolment.
+Funding is also required for sanitising practices and staff use of masks and personal protective equipment (especially for occupational therapists and physiotherapists who need physical contact to conduct the therapy).

 We recommend the following actions and appeal to each of the key actors below to join hands for Malaysia’s children with disabilities:

-Provide immediate financial support to meet half the wages of all staff at all EIP centers in the country for the next 12 to 24 months.
-This will allow the centers to drop their fees (some don't charge fees), allow more families to access the services and keep EIP workers employed.
+Provide immediate financial support to meet half the wages of all staff at all EIP centres in the country for the next 12 to 24 months.
+This will allow the centres to drop their fees (some don’t charge fees), allow more families to access the services and keep EIP workers employed.

-Recognize this dire need and use corporate social responsibility funds to support EIP centers.
+Recognise this dire need and use corporate social responsibility funds to support EIP centres.

-3. The people of Malaysia, especially those with some financial reserves:
+- The People of Malaysia, especially those with some financial reserves:

-Kindly consider 'adopting' an EIP center in your local area and make regular financial contributions.
+Kindly consider ‘adopting’ an EIP centre in your local area and make regular financial contributions.
 People in the local community can come together to keep EIP services alive and available to families.

 We hope that when financial support is provided, it is disbursed evenly and fairly.
-In the past, and even now, aid tends to only be channeled to centers that are affiliated with State Governments or the Program Pemulihan Dalam Komuniti under the umbrella of the Department of Social Welfare.
-The bulk of the early intervention work is done by non-governmental organizations (NGOs) and they are often ignored for funding.
+In the past, and even now, aid tends to only be channelled to centres that are affiliated with State Governments or the Program Pemulihan Dalam Komuniti under the umbrella of the Department of Social Welfare.
+The bulk of the early intervention work is done by non-governmental organisations (NGOs) and they are often ignored for funding.

-It is important to note that, if EIP services provided by NGOs do not survive and NGO-run EIP centers have to close their premises, this huge responsibility will fall on the Government.
-It is the rightful duty of the Government to provide early intervention services to all children with disabilities, but until now it is civil society that has responded to this need, especially in urban settings.
+It is important to note that, if EIP services provided by NGOs do not survive and NGO-run EIP centres have to close their premises, this huge responsibility will fall on the government.
+It is the rightful duty of the government to provide early intervention services to all children with disabilities, but until now it is civil society that has responded to this need, especially in urban settings.

 Our society is defined not by its economic progress or achievements, but how it cares for its children, especially those that are disadvantaged.
 We look to all of us in these challenging times to be there for children with disabilities, ensure continuity of services that they need and support their families.